LaibinChang/Enhancement-Registration-Homogenization/README.md

 ## 6. Code references

-Chen Y S , Chuang Y Y .
-Natural Image Stitching with the Global Similarity Prior[C]// European Conference on Computer Vision.
-Springer International Publishing, 2016.
+Natural Image Stitching with Global Similarity Prior.
+Proceedings of European Conference on Computer Vision 2016 (ECCV 2016), Part V, pp. 186-201, October 2016, Amsterdam, Netherland. https://github.com/nothinglo/NISwGSP

 If you encounter any difficulties or problems  in the implementation process, please contact us at changlb666@163.com.